legendddhgf/Text2RPG/README.md

 - `e` defines an entry condition that must be satisfied in order to enter the room given by the last `r`, or take the transition given by the last `o` if it appears before the `t` of that transition, with a given priority
     - This condition bypasses the initial condition set inside `r`,  resolving to `TRUE` if the player has equal the given name of the `r`
     - If an entry condition is not satisfied, the initial condition set inside `r` applies.

-- `n` declares a NPC with the given unique name
-- `Q` declares a quest with the given unique name
-- `d` provides an (optionally multi-line) description of the NPC given by the last `n`, or alternatively the quest given by the last `Q`
 - `a` defines an action to be performed upon receveing the quest specific by the last `Q`
 - `e` defines an entry condition that must be satisfied in order to complete the quest `Q`
     - Multiple `e` tags defined for the same entity are logcally `&&`'ed (must all be met)
     - This condition is defined by the quantity of the given item the player has,or the quantity of the monster the player kills, resvoling to `TRUE` if the play has equal/greater than or equal the given value of the item with the operator >=/=
     - Testing station

+Unique Declaration:
+- `E` declares an element with the given unique name
+- `Q` declares a quest with the given unique name
+- `c` declares a character with the given unique name
+- `i` declares an item with the given unique name
+- `n` declares a NPC with the given unique name
+    - NPC can also be a monster or a boss
+- `p` declares a power with the given unique name
+- `r` declares a room with a given unique name

+Description:
+- `d` provides an optionally multi-line description of an object.
+    - it describes the object given by the last `E`,`Q`, `c`, `i`, `n`, `p`, `r`

+TODO:
+Merge Monsters with NPC
+Figure out Element
+Maybe merge Element as a skill
+Less cluster?
+Categorize them together
+Figure out Health/Damage

 ## Credits:
 - Isaak Cherdak (@legendddhgf) - Lead Developer and Product Owner